Vimjas/covimerage/README.md

     Neomake](https://github.com/neomake/neomake/pull/1600) (Neomake's test
     setup is rather advanced, so do not let that scare you!)

+## Caveats

+Coverage information for a function may get wiped if the function is re-defined after testing it.
+This is a known limitation that does not depend on the implementation of covimerage, but on the vim profiler itself, since profiling data for a function, used to extract coverage data, is reset when the function is re-defined, even if the definition is identical.

+This can be an issue if the source files being checked for coverage are reloaded with `runtime` between tests for some reasons, e.g. when mocking some function.
+To prevent coverage information from being lost, one solution is to write such tests in a different suite that is run separately, and combine the coverage results with `covimerage run --append`.

 ## Links

 - Discussion in Coverage.py's issue tracker: